 Millennials have also grown up amid the grim images of abortion and its aftermath.
 For many, the willful destruction of life in the womb seems less an act of “reproductive freedom” than an act of violence against an innocent victim.
 All of them know someone who has had a legal abortion; they need only look in a mirror to see someone else who could have been lawfully aborted.

 It has been a long time since Roe v.
-Wade legalized abortion in every state, and, in the companion case of Doe v.
-Bolton, effectively proclaimed a right to destroy an unborn baby at any stage of pregnancy.
+Wade legalized abortion in every state, and, in the companion case of at any stage of pregnancy.
 But making abortion lawful didn’t make it right.
 Even after all these years, Americans tend to regard most abortions as ignoble.
 According to Gallup, only 38 percent of US adults generally see abortion as morally acceptable.
 Other surveys concur.
 The Pew Research Center found in 2013 that 49 percent of Americans believe that having an abortion is morally wrong, far outnumbering those who regard abortion as morally acceptable (15 percent) or not a moral issue (23 percent).

 Young Americans — voters under 30 — were once the most gung-ho in support of unfettered legal abortion.
 In 1991, fully 36 percent believed abortion should be legal under any circumstances.
 But by 2010, 18-to-29-year-olds had become more pro-life than their parents — only 24 percent still wanted to keep abortion legal in all cases.
 More than any other age cohort, in fact, young adults are now the most likely to think abortion should be illegal in all circumstances.